jplebre/KataCollection/Specifications/BlogWebApp.md

 * Any user can search for tags, recent entries, and blogs with certain tags.

 ## Scenarios:
-Try to develop your own blog software featuring:
+Try to develop your own blog software featuring:<br>
 **Scenario:** user A posts a new entry<br>
   Given user A posts a new entry<br>
   Then user A can see user A entry<br>